reedcodes/talks/source/presentation/2023-pcaaca/markdown/00-intro.md

 {% image "title.jpg", "Tragedy Girls" %}

 {% notes %}
-Hey, what's up, friends?
-It's ya boi, Reed, comin' atcha from San Antonio at this year's PCA conference.
-Today we're gonna talk about -- Tragedy Girls!
-It's the story of 2 teen girls dreaming of social media fame and realizing it through any means necessary, including... murder.
-So buckle up, we've got a lot to cover, as we analyze Tyler MacIntyre's film as an example of how the horror genre critiques social media through the lens of Debord's Spectacle.
+Hey, what's up, PCA?
+It's ya boi, Reed, comin' atcha from San Antonio at this year's conference.
+Today's episode is all about Tragedy Girls, Tyler McIntyre's 2017 film about 2 teen girls dreaming of social media fame and realizing it through any murderous means necessary.
+We're not just gonna talk about the movie; we're gonna get into Guy Debord's theory of the Spectacle, in particular his notions of images and celebrity.
+But to do that, we also gotta cover social media trends and the history of horror films, both through the lens of the Spectacle.

-But before we get started on the film, we need to go over some concepts: first, what exactly _is_ the Spectacle?
-How do celebrity, social media, and horror film each relate to the Spectacle and each other? and why is the _Tragedy Girls_ story so perfect for discussing all this?

-Content notes for screenshots of horror-movie blood and guts; sexual and violent language; spoilers for the film.
+First some content notes, there are gifs galore, some graphicly gory screenshots from the film, and some sexual and/or violent language.
+Oh and spoilers for the movie.

-OK with all that -- let's go.
+With that in mind, grab your popcorn and buckle up for a wild ride through horror movie tropes in the age of social media.
+Let's get started.
 {% endnotes %}

 {%- endslide -%}